 - To request a transcript, use the "Transcript Request Form" in the "downloadable forms" section in the online application.
 This form may be sent to the registrar of each college or university you've attended.
 This form is not part of the official application; it's provided to assist you in obtaining required information for your application.

-- Three short answer questions and two essays are required for all applicants.
+Three short answer questions and 2 essays are required from all applicants.

 - Responses should use 1.5 line spacing and a font size no smaller than 10-point.